KMS1260/Digital-Forensics-Data-Protection-Lifecycle/03-using-Storage-encryption/README.md

 About EFS (Encrypting File System)

 Storage encryption can live at different layers—full-disk, partition, volume, file, database, even individual records.
 In this project we focus on file-level encryption using EFS, a feature of NTFS on Windows.
 EFS encrypts each file with a one-time file encryption key (FEK) (symmetric), then protects that FEK by encrypting it with the user’s EFS certificate (asymmetric).
-A designated Data Recovery Agent (DRA) can also hold a protected copy so authorized recovery is possible.
+A designated Data Recovery Agent (DRA) can also hold a protected copy so authorised recovery is possible.

 Important—set a DRA first:
 Always configure and back up a DRA before encrypting anything with EFS.
 If a user’s password is reset or their EFS private key is lost/corrupted, files can become unreadable without a DRA.